shenglin1987/shenglin1987.github.io/_posts/2011-11-11-sparksklearn.md

-## This page introduces how to use sparksklearn to accelerate the parameter tuning by scikit-learn.
+## Accelerate the parameter tuning by spark_sklearn.

 Code is the best way to talk.

-## this is the code using gridsearch to tune a random forest classier in scikit learn
+this is the code using gridsearch to tune a random forest classier in scikit learn
 -----------------------------------------------------------

 ```